AndyObtiva/montreal_social_network/README.md

 ### Use Cases:

-- Register as a user (could use Devise or just email session login without needing a password)
+- [DONE] Register as a user (could use Devise or just email session login without needing a password)
-- Login as a user (could use Devise or just email session login without needing a password)
+- [DONE] Login as a user (could use Devise or just email session login without needing a password)
-- See my feed (start as a simple webpage, and then incrementally enhance with Turbo Frames and Turbo Streams)
+- [DONE MINUS TURBO STREAMS] See my feed (start as a simple webpage, and then incrementally enhance with Turbo Frames and Turbo Streams)
-- Post a message on my feed
+- [DONE] Post a message on my feed
-- See listing of users (start as a simple webpage, and then incrementally enhance with Turbo Frames and Turbo Streams)
+- [DONE MINUS TURBO FRAMES & TURBO STREAMS] See listing of users (start as a simple webpage, and then incrementally enhance with Turbo Frames and Turbo Streams)
-- See a user's feed (start as a simple webpage, and then incrementally enhance with Turbo Frames and Turbo Streams)
+- [DONE MINUS TURBO STREAMS] See a user's feed (start as a simple webpage, and then incrementally enhance with Turbo Frames and Turbo Streams)
 - Follow a user
 - See my following's feed (includes latest messages by all users I follow; start as a simple webpage, and then incrementally enhance with Turbo Frames and Turbo Streams)